Gaza Rescuers Say Israeli Strikes Kill 28

 The Israeli military said it had carried out a "precise strike" overnight targeting Hamas militants operating there.

-A military statement said that a Hamas "command and control centre... was embedded inside" the school compound in the city's east.
+A military statement said that a Hamas "command and control centre... was embedded inside" the school compound in the city's east, adding that it was used "to plan and execute terrorist attacks" against Israeli forces.

 Contacted by AFP, an Israeli military spokesperson said they were unable to immediately comment on other reported strikes elsewhere in Gaza.